cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.0.0**
+- Huge improvement on the sync code.
+Reduced the amount of syncing by nearly up to 90%.
+- Remove the laser target for Aurelionite's Options as the Options are not really supposed to generate targeting sights.
+- Implement the Laser Drone.

 **1.7.0**
 - Add Option/Multiple support for Equipment Drones.
 - Add a compatibility config regarding Aetherium's Inspiring Drone to also inspire Equipment Drones.